Afghans welcome tenuous cease-fire, but many express frustration that a permanent peace seems out of reach

 “If the bloodshed stops even for an hour,” said Bismillah Watandost, a member of Afghanistan Peace Movement, “it is a gain for Afghans.”

-“It is an honor if no civilian, member of security forces or Taliban fighter get killed or wounded in these three days.
+“It is an honor if no civilian, member of security forces or Taliban fighter gets killed or wounded in these three days.
 We are happy about it,” he added.

 Abdul Ahad Kakar, a provincial council member who is also from Kunduz, said, “If one day of cease-fire saves one life, then it is a trophy.”